Build a Steam Engine From Scratch – featuring PYRTE

 Another option is to use steel square rods for the corner bracing, although there needs to be some holes tapped 4ba to secure the top and bottom fire-box plates, and as 4ba taps are small and can break easily, that is the reason for using brass.

 Obviously this very old image is not very clear, much like the others, but it gives a general outline of the shape of the side walls of the firebox and all the dimensions are mentioned below.
-I’ll find the original images and install them as soon as I can.
+This is much clearer in the downloadable PDF version linked to at the top of the page.
 LMH.

 The firebox is very simple in that it is made of oblong sheets of metal, cut to shape and held together with square section rods by nuts and bolts, and all the bolts are ¾ x 4BA, just to make your life easy.